 Numbers in chart are in millions.
 Total $535.5 million.

 Game and Fish Protection Fund

-The biggest state revenue source for the DNR is the Game and Fish Protection Fund, which supports about 20% of the overall DNR budget.
+The biggest state revenue source for the DNR's ongoing budget is the Game and Fish Protection account.
 The primary source of revenue for the fund is hunting and fishing license fees.
 The fund supports statewide hunting and fishing programs and the enforcement of hunting and fishing laws.